Zee Bangla Football League: The farce that was the East Bengal vs Mohun Bagan U-19 final | Goal.com

 The Red and Golds colts could have buried the game in the third quarter of the match itself had they been clinical in front of the goal.
 The home side failed to tap in two golden opportunities.

-In the 50th minute of the match, East Bengal goalkeeper Ayon Roy committed a silly foul on Mohun Bagan’s Deep Saha inside the box and gave away a penalty.
+In the 50th minute of the match, East Bengal goalkeeper Ayon Roy committed a silly foul on Mohun Bagan’s Subha Ghosh inside the box and gave away a penalty.
 Koushik completed his brace from the penalty spot to give the away side the lead.

 There was plenty of drama that unfolded thereafter as the home fans were unhappy with the referee’s decision to award a penalty.
 The supporters started hurling bottles onto the pitch, targeting the match officials.
 The referee immediately stopped the game and it never restarted due to security concerns.